Unveiling the Secrets: Solutions Hidden Within Matrices

 Beyond the fundamental techniques, several more advanced methods are employed to extract solutions from matrices depending on the specific application:

 2. Graph Theory and Adjacency Matrices: Graphs, representing relationships between entities, are often represented using adjacency matrices.
 These matrices can reveal crucial information about the graph's connectivity, shortest paths, and centrality measures.
-Algorithms like Dijkstra's algorithm and Floyd-Warshall algorithm leverage adjacency matrices to solve pathfinding problems.
+Algorithms like Dijkstra's algorithm and Floyd-Warshall algorithm use adjacency matrices to solve pathfinding problems.

 3. Image Processing and Convolutional Matrices: In image processing, matrices represent images, with each element corresponding to a pixel's intensity.
 Convolutional matrices (kernels) are applied to the image matrix to perform operations like blurring, sharpening, or edge detection.